vgaldi/fw-lab/content/post/2023-01-11_NSR-published/index.md

 +++
-title = "Research highlight on new wireless architectures accepted in NSR" date = 2023-01-09 draft = false
+title = "Research highlight on new wireless architectures published in NSR" date = 2023-01-09 draft = false